 General Tuition Scholarship Information

-The DGS is responsible for certifying to the Graduate School those eligible to receive tuition scholarships.
-Nonresident students who are classified as graduate assistants, who are reimbursed by departmental funds, and who are supervised by departmental faculty will be so certified.
+The director of graduate studies (DGS) is responsible for certifying to The Graduate School those eligible to receive tuition scholarships.
+Non-resident students who are classified as graduate assistants, who are reimbursed by departmental funds and who are supervised by departmental faculty will be so certified.
 Other qualified students who hold cooperative work assistantships and who receive support directly through the department will also be certified.
 Graduate students on traineeships or other externally funded programs where funds are available to pay tuition are not eligible for tuition scholarships.

 Multiple Sources of Financial Aid/Employment